RohitBandaru/rohitbandaru.github.io/_posts/2024-07-31-JEPA-Deep-Dive.md

 The action sequence is optimized with respect to the objects.
 There will be a lot of flexibility in designing the objects to get the system to behave in the way we want.

-{% include figure.liquid loading="eager" path="assets/img/blog/jepa/objective_driven_ai.png" class="image-fluid mx-auto d-block" alt="Objective Driven AI"%}
+{% include figure.liquid loading="eager" path="assets/img/blog/jepa/objective_driven_ai.png" class="image-fluid mx-auto d-block" alt="Objective Driven AI" source="https://www.ece.uw.edu/wp-content/uploads/2024/01/lecun-20240124-uw-lyttle.pdf"%}

 The system can also be extended to achieve hierarchal planning.
 The higher levels of planning produce a state that will serve as an objective for the lower level.
 This state can be considered as a subgoal that is necessary to achieve the higher level goal.
 We can have unique objectives and guardrails for each level of planning.

 Latent variables are also introduced to represent the uncertainty in predictions of future states.
 The latent variables at the higher levels can be thought as imaginary higher level actions.
 However, only the lower level actions can actually be directly executed.

-{% include figure.liquid loading="eager" path="assets/img/blog/jepa/h_objective_driven_ai.png" class="image-fluid mx-auto d-block" alt="Hierarchal Objective Driven AI"%}
+{% include figure.liquid loading="eager" path="assets/img/blog/jepa/h_objective_driven_ai.png" class="image-fluid mx-auto d-block" alt="Hierarchal Objective Driven AI" source="https://www.ece.uw.edu/wp-content/uploads/2024/01/lecun-20240124-uw-lyttle.pdf"%}

 # Towards Implementing JEPA